Black Homeschooling: A Practical Guide for Families

 Black homeschooling families often combine several models instead of choosing one permanent lane.
 A student might use parent-led instruction for reading, an online class for math, a tutor for writing, a co-op for science, and community programs for art or history.

-The best model is the one that fits the learner, family schedule, legal requirements, budget, and support network.
+The best model is the one that fits the student, family schedule, legal requirements, budget, and support network.

 - Full-time homeschooling with parent-led instruction